-- 3.11 Recommendations provided in [8] should be used to identify internal hazards to be considered in design RCSAS activities.
-The screening process used for identifying internal hazards should be documented in accordance with a quality assurance process.
-Items important to safety for a safe shutdown of the reactor and for the mitigation of the accident conditions should be protected against the effects of internal hazards.
-That protection should also consider the consequences of the effects of the failures of non-protected items on protected items. - 3.12 Protection and layout should be adequate to ensure that the modelling of the system response described in the analysis is not compromised by the effects of the PIE. - 3.13 Protection of the safety systems should be adequate to give evidence that an internal hazard cannot be a common cause failure for the total loss of the function to be accomplished by the system.
+3.13.3.14. -The screening process used for identifying internal hazards should be documented in accordance with a management system quality assurance process.
+SSCs_Items-important to safety for a safe shutdown of the reactor and for the mitigation of the accident conditions should be protected against the effects of internal hazards.
+That protection should also consider the consequences of the effects of the failures of non-protected SSCs_items-on protected SSCs_items.

+3.14.3.15.
+Layout and protection should be adequate to ensure that the modelling of the system response of the systems, as described in the analysis byof the postulated initiating events, remains valid even considering is not compromised by the effects of the -hazardPIE.

+3.15.3.16.
+Layout and protection of the redundancies of the safety systems should be adequate to give evidence that an internal hazard cannot be a common cause failure for the total loss of the function to be accomplished by the system.